 This country has one of the harshest drone laws globally.
 While in most countries, illegal drone operations usually result in heavy fines, in Uzbekistan, it could land you in jail.

 If you’re caught with a drone in any of the above countries, it will be confiscated, and you may not have it back even on exit.

-You can fly with your drone on a plane, but if you’re traveling to a country that has banned their use, you’ll have to leave it at customs.
+Yes, you can carry a drone on an international flight.
+However, you need to be aware of the regulations and restrictions that may apply to drone transport in both the departure country and the destination country.
 Make sure your drone is disabled as you pack it and purchase a safe case for it so that it’s not damaged in transit.

 It depends on the regulations in your neighborhood.
 While the FAA does not prohibit dune usage on private property, some neighborhoods have banned their use due to privacy concerns.

 Here’s a story from a man who got arrested for trespassing property with a drone:

 Despite UAVs being wildly popular, there are still places and countries where drones are banned.
 Most of the time, governments ban drone operations due to uncertainty.
 They are unsure of how their use will impact their national security and citizen safety.
 In other instances, it’s because the authorities want to limit the information that people have access to.
 In the USA, however, drone use is only banned in some areas, including military bases, the White House, airports, and wildlife parks.
 Don’t get frustrated because there are pretty many countries that allow drones so, you should have no trouble finding a place to legally use your drone.
 Just do your research and make sure you are following the regulations in the country you choose.